 To be re-admitted a student must:

 - Re-apply to the degree program by completing the Application for Graduate Admission.
-A $60.00 application fee is required.
+A new application and fee will be required.
 See General Guidelines.

 - Submit official transcripts of any academic work completed during the absence.

 - Submit a revised Graduate Program of Study form to The Graduate School.
 If the age of the coursework is older than six (6) years for a certificate or master's degree or older than ten (10) years for a doctoral degree the coursework cannot be included in the revised Graduate Program of Study.
 See Age of Coursework.